-Drug Test, Background and Immunizations Check/Review - \$100.00 negative drug test and clear background check will be necessary for entry into the Nursing Department and the clinical/externship sites.
+Drug Test, Background and Immunizations Check/Review - \$100.00

-- Pricing subject to change per external provider - To comply with requests from community and clinical agencies the Nursing Department requires immunizations, drug testing, and a background check on all eligible applicants.
-Up-to-date immunizations, a
+- Pricing subject to change per external provider - To comply with requests from community and clinical agencies the Nursing Department requires Immunizations, Drug & COVID-19 testing, and a Background check on all eligible applicants.
+Up-to-date immunizations, a negative drug & COVID-19 test and clear background check will be necessary for entry into the Nursing Department and the clinical/externship sites.